Also, at the end of this post, there is a link to part two, at the end of the part two post, there is a link to part three etc etc. Enjoy!

 Sugar Baby Love:

 Get the idea?
-These build-ups were not really existing before they started doing it in Mannheim.
-(I’m pretty sure they didn’t sing Bap-shuadi, Bap-shuadiadi for quite a long time, though).
+These build-ups were not really existing before they started doing it in Mannheim. (without the Bap-shuadi, Bap-shuadiadi, though).

 Let’s then get back to the beginning of the Op.
 2 No. 1 Sonata, which as mentioned starts with a Mannheim Rocket: